anabramos/k9sisters-project/README.md

 - Navigation Bar
     - The navigation bar is situated at the top of the page, with the logo of the K9 Sisters to the left and the menu to the right.
 The menu brings the visitor to the 4 main pages of the website: Home, Services, Booking, and Blog.
-    - An orange underline appears static under the menu page the visiot is current in to give clarity of the navigation.
+    - An orange underline appears static under the menu page refering to where in the website the visitor is current in.
+This gives clarity of the navigation.
 A thicker orange underline appears when the mouse hovers on the other pages that are currently not opened (active).
     - The K9 Sisters logo also functions as an anchor link to the homepage.

         <img src="assets/design/features/navigation-bar.png" style="width: 60%" style="height: 100px">

 - Hero Image & cover text
     - The hero image brings a very clear picture of the focus of the website together with its cover text.
-Here a visitor immediately knows what are the k9 Sisters and what they will be able to find in this website.
+Here a visitor immediately knows what is the k9 Sisters company and what they will be able to find in this website.
-    - A short animation is present in the cover text to call the atention of the visitor to the message on the text.
+    - A short animation is present in the cover text to call the attention of the visitor to the message on the text.
     - For the mobile version, in the cover text we see only the name of the company not to echo with the hero image.

         <img src="assets/design/features/hero-image-feature.png" style="width: 60%">

 - About Us section
     - The about us section presents to the visitor the people behind K9 Sisters in a nice and funny way as well as the mission of the company.
 The text is accompanied by an old image of the two sisters who started out the K9 Sisters.
-    - At the end of the About us section, visitors are invited through a link to book a free meet and greet with the K9 Sisters.
+    - At the end of the 'About Us' section, visitors are invited through a link to book a free meet and greet with the K9 Sisters.

         <img src="assets/design/features/about-us-feature.png" style="width: 60%">